Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Conclusion and outlook

-As we have showed in Secs.~\ref{sec:AHSS} and \ref{The AHSS with antiunitary symmetry}, all the ingredients in the AHSS perfectly fit into the band theory.
-The $E_1$-page has the data of irreps at $p$-cells, i.e.\ high-symmetric points, lines, planes, and volumes.
+As we have shown in Secs.~\ref{sec:AHSS} and \ref{The AHSS with antiunitary symmetry}, all the ingredients in the AHSS suitably fit into band theory.
+The $E_1$-page has the data of irreps at $p$-cells, i.e., \ high-symmetry points, lines, planes, and volumes.
 At the same time, the $E_1$-page can be thought of as the space of (i) topological insulators on $p$-spheres, each of which is defined by identifying the boundary of a $p$-cell to a point, (ii) topological gapless states in $p$-cells, and (iii) topological singular points in $p$-cells.
-The differentials $d_r (r \geq 1)$ in the AHSS can be thought of as the creation of topological gapless states (topological singular points) from $p$-cells to adjacent $(p+r)$-cells.
-Especially, the first differential $d_1^{0,-n}: E_1^{0,-n} \to E_1^{1,-n}$ is identified with the compatibility relation in the literature of the band theory.
-The $E_{r+1} $-page $(r \geq 1)$ in the AHSS is defined as the cohomology of the $r$th differential $d_r$ as $E_{r+1}^{p,-n} = \ker (d_r^{p,-n}) / \im (d_r^{p-r,-(n-r+1)})$, where $\im (d_r^{p-r,-(n-r+1)})$ is understood as the trivialization of topological gapless states in the $E_r$-page by $(p-r)$-cells, and $\ker (d_r^{p,-n})$ means the compatibility condition for that the topological gapless states in $p$-cells can extend to adjacent $(p+r)$-cells without a singularity.
-Here, a nontrivial $r$th differential $d_r^{0,-n}: E_r^{0,-n} \to E_r^{r,-(n+r-1)}$ serves as the indicator of bulk gapless phases characterized by the high-symmetric points.
+The differentials $d_r (r \geq 1)$ in the AHSS represent the creation of topological gapless states (topological singular points) from $p$-cells to adjacent $(p+r)$-cells.
+Especially, the first differential $d_1^{0,-n}: E_1^{0,-n} \to E_1^{1,-n}$ is identified with the compatibility relation in the literature of band theory.
+The $E_{r+1} $-page $(r \geq 1)$ in the AHSS is defined as the cohomology of the $r$th differential $d_r$ as $E_{r+1}^{p,-n} = \ker (d_r^{p,-n}) / \im (d_r^{p-r,-(n-r+1)})$, where $\im (d_r^{p-r,-(n-r+1)})$ is understood as the trivialization of topological gapless states in the $E_r$-page by $(p-r)$-cells, and $\ker (d_r^{p,-n})$ means a generalized compatibility relation for that the topological gapless states in $p$-cells can extend to adjacent $(p+r)$-cells without a singularity.
+Here, a nontrivial $r$th differential $d_r^{0,-n}: E_r^{0,-n} \to E_r^{r,-(n+r-1)}$ serves as the indicator of bulk gapless phases characterized by the high-symmetry points.
 Iterating the cohomology of $d_r$ yields the limiting page $E_{\infty}$.
-Since topological gapless states represented by the $E_{\infty}$-page can not be trivialized by low-dimensional cells, an element of $E_{\infty}$-page is considered as an anomalous gapless phase in the sense that it can not be realized as a lattice system.
+Since topological gapless states represented by the $E_{\infty}$-page can not be trivialized by low-dimensional cells, an element of $E_{\infty}$-page is considered an anomalous gapless phase in the sense that it can not be realized as a stand-alone lattice system.
 Moreover, the compatibility with higher-dimensional cells for topological gapless states of $E_{\infty}$ implies that there must be a representative anomalous gapless phase in the whole BZ torus, which leads to the exact sequences (\ref{eq:e_inf}) for the $K$-group.
 In this sense, the $E_{\infty}$-page approximates the $K$-group.
-From the bulk-boundary correspondence, the $E_{\infty}$-page gives an approximation of the classification of bulk gapped phases as well as anomalous gapless phases.
+From the bulk-boundary correspondence, the $E_{\infty}$-page approximates the classification of bulk gapped phases as well as anomalous gapless phases.